OfficeDev/MS-Graph-Data-Connect/Common-Data-Model/README.md

 * ScriptFileSystem - The file system in the ADLSg2 account containing the PySpark script (jsontocdm for this walkthrough)
 * PyScriptName - The name of the PySpark script (jsontocdm.py for this walkthrough)
 * CdmDataFileSystem - The file system in the ADLSg2 account which will contain the CDM entities (cdm for this walkthrough)
-* CdmModelName - hardcoded to O365-data
+* CdmModelName - Sub-directory in the CdmDataFileSystem for the CDM enitities; default to O365-data
-* MessageDatasetFolder - hardcoded to message
+* MessageDatasetFolder - Sub-directory in the OfficeDataFileSystem for the messages in JSON; default to message
-* EventDatasetFolder - hardcoded to event
+* EventDatasetFolder - Sub-directory in the OfficeDataFileSystem for events in JSON; default to event
-* UserDatasetFolder - hardcoded to user
+* UserDatasetFolder - Sub-directory in the OfficeDataFileSystem for user data in JSON; default to user
-* ManagerDatasetFolder - hardcoded to manager
+* ManagerDatasetFolder - Sub-directory in the OfficeDataFileSystem for manager user data in JSON; default to manager

 ![Pipeline run parameters](https://github.com/OfficeDev/MS-Graph-Data-Connect/blob/master/Common-Data-Model/images/PipelineRunParameters.PNG)